-The information can be singular, or it can be redundant with a second contact input, as shown in Fig. 3(a).
+The protection signal information from the field can be singular, or it can be redundant with a second contact input, as shown in Fig. 3(a).
 The message can be singular, or it can be redundant if a second message is configured into the source device.
 According to IEEE 802.1, the packets are duplicated and rebroadcast within a middlebox when the same message is published to both PD2A and the DPTD.
 Therefore, additional redundancy is provided when two GOOSE messages are configured, one for PD2A and a redundant one for the DPTD.